jeremiahsmithdev/SolidInvoice/docs/CODE_CONVENTIONS.md

 # Code Conventions

-This document outlines the coding conventions and best practices to be followed when contributing to the SolidInvoiceClone project.
+This document outlines the coding conventions and best practices to be followed when contributing to SolidInvoice.
 Adhering to these conventions ensures code consistency, readability, and maintainability.

+## Contributing

+For information on contributing to the project, please refer to the [CONTRIBUTING](../CONTRIBUTING.md) file.

+## License

+SolidInvoice is licensed under the MIT license, an open-source software license.
+For detailed information, please consult the [LICENSE](../LICENSE) file.

 ## PHP (Symfony)